Modern Advances in Leadership Certificate Program

 Facilitator: Susan Steiner, Ph.D.

-Nov.
-3 and 10, 2020 – Participants’ Personal Leadership Action Plan: After reflecting on each of the workshops and on the meetings with their professional coaches, individuals present their personal action plans* to a panel of industry leaders, faculty and the advisory board of the TECO Energy Center for Leadership.
+March 30 and April 6, 2021 – Participants’ Personal Leadership Action Plan: After reflecting on each of the workshops and on the meetings with their professional coaches, inpiduals present their personal action plans* to a panel of industry leaders, faculty and the advisory board of the TECO Energy Center for Leadership.

 (*Requirements for the written and oral presentations will be provided to participants in the first session.)